C19-SFU-Econ/COVID-19-Canada-alert-levels/README.md

 ![Quebec](QC_1.png?view=raw)
 Ontario (contemporaneous)
 ![Ontario](ON_1.png?view=raw)
-__ Notes: "daily cases per million" is based on the weekly average for dates t-6 to t __
+* *Notes: "daily cases per million" is based on the weekly average for dates t-6 to t.